Purchasing an Overhead Crane Process: From Consultation to Installation

 If you’ve determined that your business can benefit from the installation of a new overhead crane system, then you’re probably in the beginning stages of researching companies who make or build overhead cranes.

 An overhead crane is a complex and expensive piece of equipment.
 Prior to financing an overhead crane, your bank may want you to meet with a couple of different overhead crane manufacturers to receive multiple quotes on the installation of an overhead crane system.
 Even if you aren’t financing your new crane equipment, it’s still a good idea to bring in a couple of different overhead crane companies to look at your facility and provide a scope of work and provide their expert opinion on the right overhead crane for your business’ needs.

-With over 40 years of experience in the overhead crane industry, Progressive Crane is a leading manufacturer of world-class cranes.
+With over 40 years of experience in the overhead crane industry, Progressive Crane and FHS, Inc. are leading manufacturers of world-class cranes.
 We engineer and build custom solutions ranging from light-duty economical cranes to large-capacity, high-duty cycle cranes.

 The goal of this article is to help you understand what you can expect from an overhead crane consultation and walk you through the process from first contact with a crane manufacturer up into the installation of the overhead crane system.

 During an on-site consultation, a sales specialist will want to see your facility with production up and running.
 This gives them an understanding of how they can fit a new crane into your facility and cause as little disruption as possible.